A timetable of recent, current and upcoming calls can be found here.

 Funding is provided for software which results in research which is within the remit of EPSRC.
-Please note funding for this call does not include research in the remit of NERC.
 Funding can be requested for staff located at the institution of the PI, third parties, or can include staff from the centralised CSE support team or a mixture of the above.
-Funding can be requested for between 3 and 12 person months in total.
+Funding can be requested for between 1 and 18 person months in total.
 Staff employed on an eCSE project are expected to play a full part in ARCHER2 related activities.

 Reasonable travel will be funded for travel within the UK to meetings with other project partners.